Benjamin Wedro, MD, FACEP, FAAEM

 What are the symptoms of colitis?

-Inflammation of the colon causes the muscle layers to go into intermittent spasm and cause cramp-like pain, which is pain that comes and goes.
-The pain usually is in the lower abdomen.
+Inflammation of the colon causes the muscle layers to go into intermittent spasm and cause colicky or cramp-like pain that comes and goes.
+The pain usually is in the lower abdomen, but can be felt anywhere along the course of the colon.
 Since the muscles fail to contract in a normal pattern and the colonic contents move through the colon rapidly, there is little opportunity for water to be reabsorbed.
 This leads to watery diarrhea.
-If the lining of the colon is inflamed and breaks down, bleeding may occur.
+If the lining of the colon becomes inflamed and breaks down, bleeding may occur.
+In ulcerative colitis, small ulcers form and are the cause of bleeding.

 With colitis, particularly colitis involving the distal colon (rectum and sigmoid colon), the pain often crescendos and precedes a diarrheal bowel movement.
-After the bowel movement, the pain may relent but then returns with the next episode of pain.
+After the bowel movement, the pain may subside but then returns with the next episode of diarrhea.

 Viewers share their comments